rundeck/docs/docs/manual/projects/resource-model-sources/aws.md

 [Amazon's EC2](https://aws.amazon.com/ec2/) (Elastic Cloud Compute) is a cloud service that provides on-demand and scalable virtual-machines for dynamic infrastructure.
 It is one of the most popular cloud services used for developing, testing and hosting applications for businesses.

-In order to automate tasks on EC2's - such as executing commands or rebooting - the instances must be populated into the automation product's [Node Inventory](/manual/projects/resource-model-sources/).
+In order to automate tasks on EC2's - such as executing commands or rebooting - the instances must be populated into Rundeck's [Node Inventory](/manual/projects/resource-model-sources/).

-The **EC2 Node Source** bundled into Runbook Automation - and accessible to Community users [here](https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin) - retrieves the EC2 instances from one or more regions and allows for targeted automation based off of instance-properties, tags, regions or Account ID's.
+The **EC2 Node Source**, which retrieves the EC2 instances from one or more regions, is bundled into Runbook Automation and is also accessible to Community users [here](https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin).
+This allows for targeted automation on EC2 instances - based off of instance-properties, tags, regions or Account ID's.

-[comment]: <> (For Rundeck, we would like to have a way of querying the EC2 service to see what EC2 Instances are available for use as Rundeck Nodes.)

-[comment]: <> (Amazon has a well-defined API for communication with their services, which would allow us to pull out the EC2 data, and generate XML if we wanted to. )

-[comment]: <> (We could write a script that produces that data and use that script on a server to produce data via a URL, or we could use that script with the [script resource model source plugin]&#40;/manual/projects/resource-model-sources/builtin.md#script-resource-model-source-configuration&#41; to generate it.
-This would give us complete control of the output, but does require extra work.)

-[comment]: <> (However, there is already an Open Source plugin to do this: [Rundeck EC2 Nodes Plugin]&#40;https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin&#41;.)

-[comment]: <> (- [rundeck-ec2-nodes-plugin]&#40;https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin&#41; project source code on GitHub.)

-[comment]: <> (- [Download the binary distribution]&#40;https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin/downloads&#41;.)

 ## Configuring

 ### Basic Configuration

 ::: warning Note
-If using Rundeck Community, then you will first need to download the plugin JAR from the [Github repository](https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin/releases).
+If using Rundeck Community, first download the plugin JAR from the [Github repository](https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin/releases).
-Copy the plugin file _rundeck-ec2-nodes-plugin-1.2.jar_ into your `$RDECK_BASE/libext` directory.
+Copy the plugin file _rundeck-ec2-nodes-plugin-X.Y.jar_ into your `$RDECK_BASE/libext` directory.
 The plugin contains all of the required dependencies.
 :::